stevemurch/enchantedrose/WELCOME.md

-# Welcome to Enchanted Rose
+# Enchanted Rose Prop

-This prop was built by Steve Murch.
-Visit https://stevemurch.com for notes.

 ## Components

 - Glass Cloche
-- Prop Base, with electronics (powered by Raspberry Pi Zero W2)
+- Electronics: Raspberry Pi Zero 2W, NeoPixels by Adafruit, 9V Air pumps
 - Rose and Petals

 ## Operation

-The prop is operated from a mobile phone via its own wifi network.
-Don't disclose the password for the wifi network, as the prop is only meant to be operated by one person at a time.
+The prop is designed to be operated from a mobile phone via its own wifi network.

+Do not disclose the password for the wifi network; the prop is only meant to be operated by one person at a time.

 1. Ensure batteries are fresh and that battery packs are turned on.
 Fresh AA batteries are recommended for each performance, but should last through at least 3-4 performances as they are only used for the motor and lights.
 2. Turn on the power to the prop